Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Overview of the current potential method

 where $G$ and $I$ are currents which link the coil surface poloidally and toroidally, $\theta'$ is a poloidal angle, and $\zeta'$ is a toroidal angle.

 We consider two figures of merit,

-where $\boldsymbol{B}$ is the magnetic field and $\boldsymbol{\hat{n}}$ is the unit normal vector to the plasma surface.
-In this work, we make the approximation that the normal field from the plasma current is negligible such that only the vacuum field from the coils is included.
+where $\boldsymbol{B}$ is the magnetic field and $\boldsymbol{\hat{n}}$ is the outward unit normal vector to the plasma surface.
 In keeping with \cite{landreman2017}, primed coordinates refer to the coil surface while unprimed coordinates refer to the plasma surface.
-Similarly, primed and unprimed quantities are used to refer to those of the coil and plasma surface respectively when a distinction is necessary.
+Similarly, primed and unprimed quantities are used to refer to those of the coil and plasma surfaces, respectively, when a distinction is necessary.
 The integral for $\chi^2_B$ is over the desired magnetic surface, $S_{\text{plasma}}$, and the integral for $\chi^2_K$ is over the coil winding surface, $S_{\text{coil}}$.
 The goal is for $S_{\text{plasma}}$ to be a magnetic surface, so the normal component of the magnetic field will vanish if the plasma surface is properly reconstructed and, thus, so will $\chi^2_B$.
 Large values of $\chi^2_K$ are correlated with increased coil complexity \citep{Paul2018}.
 Regions of higher surface current density require reduced coil-coil spacing; thus, the coil-coil separation is increased by reducing $\chi^2_K$.

-When comparing configurations, it is also useful to consider normalized quantities,
+We make the approximation that the normal field from the plasma current is negligible such that only the vacuum field from the coils is included in \eqref{eq:chi2_B}.
+In \S 6, examples will be shown for the vacuum QHS46 and W7-X equilibria.
+If the derivatives of the normal field from the plasma current with respect to the plasma boundary are computed \citep{Henneberg2020}, the adjoint method we present in \S \ref{sec_plasma_derivs} could be modified to include the dependence of $\chi^2_B$ on the plasma boundary through the plasma normal field.